-Heroin addiction has been on the rise in the United States for several years.
+Heroin addiction in New York has been on the rise in the United States for several years.
 According to the National Institute on Drug Abuse, heroin addiction affects roughly 6 million Americans at any given point in time.
 Part of the appeal of this drug is its low cost (just $5 per bag).
 A still larger part of the appeal is the highly addictive nature of it.
 All illicit drugs pose some danger to users, but heroin addiction is particularly problematic because the drug is usually injected, putting users at risk for serious diseases like hepatitis and HIV (the virus responsible for AIDS).
-Though difficult, fighting heroin addiction is possible with the right tools and a supportive environment.
+Though difficult, fighting heroin addiction in New York is possible with the right tools and a supportive environment.

 Heroin is a derivative of morphine, which itself is a derivative of opium (the reason that both drugs are classified as "opiates").
 Heroin and morphine are narcotics made by extracting a naturally occurring substance from the seed of poppy plants.
 In its pure form, this drug appears as a white or slightly brown powder.
 In its pure form, it can be snorted or smoked, while the impure version is generally injected under the skin, into muscles, or directly into veins.

 It is said that a single dose of this narcotic is enough to cause addiction, but addicts will flat out tell you that's a myth.
 In fact, those addicted to heroin say the fact that it isn't addictive after just one use is part of the reason the drug is so dangerous.
 When individuals fail to get addicted after the first hit, they keep using without worry, thinking they are immune to its effects or that the risk has been overstated (it has been).
 Eventually, however, they find themselves dependent on the drug's effects.